 After months of back and forth with the Denver DA, the detective had enough evidence to put a warrant out for the arrest.
-And because I can see his Uber activity, I knew exactly where he was.
+And because I could see his Uber activity, I knew exactly where he was.

 The benefit of hindsight made me realize that Alejandro has likely done something like this before.
-In the time I’ve known him, he lived in New York, then Portland and then he moved to Denver seemingly overnight with no warning.
-If he knew he had a warrant out, there was a good chance he would run to somewhere else.
+In the time I’ve known him, he lived in New York, then Portland, and then he moved to Denver seemingly overnight with no warning.
+If he knew he had a warrant out, there was a good chance he would run somewhere else.

 Before the arrest, the detective told me he would be placing a call to him to let him know about the charges being filed against him.

 Can you imagine?
-He’s been living his life for the past 6 months thinking he got away with this crime scot-free, only to get a call from the DA telling him of the charges?
+He’s been living his life for the past 6 months thinking he got away with this crime scot-free, only to get a call from the DA telling him of the charges.

 So what did he have to say for himself?

-Of course he initially denied it.
+Of course, he initially denied it.
 Then when the detective said he had his bank records and could see the transfers, he blamed identity theft.